Maryland Terrapins Logo

 Maryland Terrapins Logo 1996

 In 1996, the first logo appeared with a warlike turtle standing on its hind legs.
-Her forelimbs became powerful, muscular arms that were bent at the elbows and rested on her hips.
-According to body language, this posture subconsciously expresses superiority and conveys an aggressive mood.
+Her forelimbs became powerful, muscular arms, bent at the elbows and resting on her hips.
+According to body language, this posture subconsciously conveys superiority and aggression.

 An anthropomorphic animal towered against the background of a black triangular shield with a bright red outline.
-At the very top was a white lettering “UNIVERSITY OF,” and below it was a huge word “MARYLAND” – red letters surrounded by white lines.
+At the very top was a white lettering “UNIVERSITY OF,” and below it was a huge word “MARYLAND” in red letters surrounded by white lines.
 There was an additional black outline where the state name protruded beyond the shield.
-The designers deliberately enlarged the first “M” and the last “D” to emphasize the arched shape of the text.
+The designers deliberately enlarged the first “M” and the last “D” to emphasize the text’s arched shape.

 The turtle’s skin turned yellow-brown, and the nails and the edge of the shell took on a bright yellow tint.
-On the animal’s chest was a large red “M,” similar to the emblem of a superhero.
+On the animal’s chest was a large red “M,” similar to a superhero’s emblem.

 2005 – 2006